General News Wed, 30 Nov 2016

-But in his introductory remark during the debate last Wednesday, President Mahama, who prides himself as the first sitting president to participate in a debate, described Nana Akufo-Addo’s decision as bad.
+But in his introductory remark during the debate Wednesday, President Mahama, who proud himself as the first sitting president to participate in a debate, described Nana Akufo-Addo’s decision as bad.

-The debate sought to give the candidates an opportunity to sell their policies and programmes to the electorate to help them make an informed decision before they go to the polls on December 7.
+The debate seeks to give the candidates an opportunity sell their policies and programmes to electorate to help them make an informed decision to before they go to the polls on December 7.

-The presidential candidates of the Progressive People’s Party, Dr Papa Kwesi Nduom; Convention People’s Party, Ivor Kobina Greenstreet; National Democratic Congress, John Mahama; People’s National Convention, Dr Edward Mahama, and independent candidate, Jacob Osei Yeboah, took part in the debate.
+It was participated by the presidential candidates of the Progressive People’s Party, Dr Papa Kwesi Nduom; Convention People’s Party, Ivor Kobina Greenstreet; National Democratic Congress, John Mahama; People’s National Convention, Dr Edward Mahama and independent candidate Jacob Osei Yeboah.

 “I feel very proud that I’m the first sitting president to have participated in a debate in 2012 and I’m participating again,” President Mahama said.

-President Mahama had earlier expressed his readiness to debate Nana Akufo-Addo one-on-one to discount the numerous claims of mismanagement by his government.
+President Mahama had earlier expressed his readiness to debate Nana Akufo-Addo one-on-one to discounts the numerous claims of mismanagement by his government.

 “How can I run from a debate?
 I want a productive debate, one on one with Nana Akufo-Addo.
 What they are talking about is the IEA.
 I want a debate on all the contentious issues he has raised.
 And I will respond and Ghanaians will be the judge,” the President had said earlier.